Surajk013/image-processing-interactive/readme.md

 Install the Dependencies:
 sh
 Copy code
-pip install opencv-python pillow matplotlib
+pip install opencv-python pillow matplotlib torch torchvision Usage 🚀
-Usage 🚀
 Set Your Input Image:
 Replace input_file in the script with the path to your actual input image.

 Run the Script:

 sh
 Copy code
 python image_processing_interactive.py
-Choose an Option to process your image:
+Choose an Option to Process Your Image:

+markdown
+Copy code
 1. Increase the size of the image
 2. Correct pixelated images
 3. Detect and correct inaccurate pixels
 4. Sharpen the image
 5. Enhance colors
+6. Deblur image using AI
-6. Exit
+7. Exit
 View the Comparison Results:
 The script will display the original image, the OpenCV processed image, and the Pillow processed image side by side for easy comparison.

 Example 📸
 Here's a quick example of what the script does: